Protect Family Members

 - COVID-19 vaccines can help protect you from COVID-19.

 - You should get a COVID-19 vaccine as soon as you can.

 Wear a mask

-If you are fully vaccinated, to maximize protection and prevent possibly spreading COVID-19 to others, wear a mask indoors in public if you are in an area of substantial or high transmission.
+- To maximize protection and prevent possibly spreading COVID-19 to others, consider wearing a mask indoors in public if you are in an area of substantial or high transmission.

 Stay 6 feet away from others

 - Avoid close contact with people who are sick.